aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Have mercy upon us since we are your children.
 Have mercy upon us as a father does upon his children.
 And since we are your servants, you are obligated to have mercy upon us as a master does upon his servants.
 We are diminished every day.
-Awaken and help us.
-Omeyn.
+Awaken and help us. <em>Omeyn</em>.
 </div></td></tr>